On the Interplay between Self-Driving Cars and Public Transportation: The Interplay between AMoD Systems and Public Transport

 \section{The Interplay between AMoD Systems and Public Transport}

-In the following, we tailor our general framework to the case where two \gls{abk:amod} operators interact with themselves and a public transport system.
+We now tailor our general framework to the case where two \gls{abk:amod} operators interact with themselves and a public transport system.
 Further, we show how this case simplifies when a single \gls{abk:amod} operator monopolizes the market and competes only with the public transport system.
-After detailing the general setting in \cref{subsec:general setting}, we specify the customer reaction (i.e., the route selection) and the \gls{abk:amod} operators' decision (i.e., the pricing strategy selection) in \cref{subsec:reations and decisions}.
-In \cref{subsec:analysis}, we prove existence of equilibria and show that best responses can be efficiently computed via tractable convex programs.
-Finally, in \cref{subsec:single operator}, we demonstrate that the problem reduces to a convex quadratic program for the single \gls{abk:amod} operator setting.
+We believe these two cases are realistic for many real-world settings, either because only one firm can operate the autonomous taxis or because (e.g., due to natural economies of scale) there are only two competing autonomous ride-hailing systems.
+Our game-theoretic model offers two use cases.
+First, \gls{abk:amod} operators can solve the underlying game at set intervals (e.g., every hour) to determine profit-maximizing prices on short-term demand predictions.
+Second, the game can guide strategic decisions and policymaking in mobility systems, as we illustrate in our case studies in~\cref{sec:case study,sec:results}; e.g., municipalities can use our game-theoretic model to assess the impact of various transport pricing policies on user behavior, modal split, and costs.

-\subsection{General Setting}
+\subsubsection{General Setting}

-Formally, we focus on a game with three operators, all providing service to customers, but with different pricing strategies.
+Formally, we focus on a game with three operators, all providing service to customers but with different pricing strategies.
 The municipality (Operator~3) operates a public transport system through the \gls{abk:pta}.
 Here, prices are fixed for a medium-term time horizon.
 Hence, we treat the municipality’s pricing strategy as fixed, i.e., $\priceStrategiesSet{3}=\{\priceStrategy{3}\}$.
 With this assumption, the game consists of a simultaneous game between two \gls{abk:amod} operators (Operators~1 and 2), offering mobility services on the road network.
 The operators take customer requests and the \gls{abk:pta}'s prices as given and can also compute customers' optimal reaction curves for their own possible pricing strategies.
 Given this information, the \gls{abk:amod} operators act as strategic players maximizing their profit.